omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ![Image](../doc_files/plugin_images/LocalContexts_exhibit.png)

 To add the block to an exhibit page, edit the page and click the "Local Contexts" block, then click "Add new content block" below.
-Select the desired project and choose a langauge if applicable.
+Select the desired project and choose a language if applicable.

 ### Remove projects

 Once a project has been added to an item, exhibit block, or the site footer, it has to be removed manually.
 Edit the item or exhibit and delete the content by hand.
-Only Super User can remove projects from the site footer.
+Only Super Users can remove projects from the site footer.

 ![Image](../doc_files/plugin_images/LocalContexts_projects.png)

-Deleting a project from the list of projects must be done manually, and **will not** remove that project from resources to which it has been added.
+Deleting a project from the list of projects in the Local Contexts plugin page **will not** remove that project from resources to which it has been added.
 It will only remove the option to add it to resources in the future.